Follow Italianism

 Amid the fast pace of modern life, Italians continue to cook at home, passing down family recipes from generation to generation.
 Favorite dishes are not born in sophisticated restaurants, but in home kitchens.

-As the Italian chef Gino d'Acampo, based in the United Kingdom and TV star, summarized, the essence of Italian gastronomy lies in simplicity: “Many people believe that food Italian is tasty because it has many ingredients.
-But they don’t understand that the reason it’s tasty is that it has fewer ingredients than in any other cuisine.”
+As summarized by the Italian chef Gino d'Acampo, based in the United Kingdom and a TV star, the essence of Italian gastronomy lies in its simplicity: “Many people believe that Italian food is tasty because it has many ingredients.
+But they don't understand that the reason it's tasty is that it has fewer ingredients than any other cuisine.”
 (Photo: Depositphotos)